This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 By submitting this form, you consent to receive emails from Delicious Meets Healthy.

 This honey-glazed salmon recipe is the perfect mix of sweet and salty and it’s a delicious way to get out of your dinner rut.
 The glaze takes minutes to make and the salmon fillets cook quickly, so you can get one tasty meal on the table in minutes.
+And while the fish is cooking, you can make a pot of Jasmine rice as a side.

 Be sure to try my Honey Sriracha Salmon and Maple Mustard Salmon too!

-Why you will love this Honey Glazed Salmon Recipe!
+Why You Will Love This Honey Glazed Salmon Recipe!

 • Quick and easy: Did I say how quick this is to make already?
 Well it’s worth repeating!
 Ready in less than 20 minutes, this salmon glazed with honey is a great go to recipe after a long day.